 - To engage, educate, and involve the public in advancing the possibilities and potential of all people with Down syndrome throughout their lifetime.

-- To advocate for improved systemic change and policy in issues such as community inclusion and employment for adults with Down syndrome.
+- To advocate for improved systemic change and policy in issues such as community inclusion, higher education, and employment for adults with Down syndrome.

 - To advocate for all individuals with Down syndrome to have access to high quality medical and behavioral services and research.